Islandora-Labs/drupal_filter_validator/README.md

 `xmllint --schema filter-drupal.xsd filter-drupal.xml`

-Note that you will need to add the xmlns="http://islandora.ca" namespace declaration to your filter-drupal.xml file to validate it.
+Remember that you will need to add the xmlns="http://islandora.ca" namespace declaration to your filter-drupal.xml file to validate it.

 To run test_db_connection.py, provide the path to your filter-drupal.xml file as a parameter: